gustavoarchitect/slate-transcript-editor/README.md

 <!-- _One liner + link to confluence page_
 _Screenshot of UI - optional_ -->
 _Customization_

-Create additional build process utilizing webpack with a default react app that can be served locally in an IIS webserver
+- Create additional build process utilizing webpack with a default react app that can be served to a cloud hosted asp.net application

 _Work in progress_